From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 Remaining: $2.1K

-Chiara asked the client for a 12-month commitment.
-Client agreed to a 6-month minimum.
-She hired Week 8, knowing it compressed the margin short-term but strengthened it long-term.
+Chiara asked for a 12-month commitment, the client agreed to a 6-month minimum, and she hired in Week 8, knowing it would compress margin short-term but strengthen it long-term.

 Revenue jumped: $68K → $76K